yznpku/POE-Trades-Companion/README.md

 Using the `%buyer%`, `%item%`, `%price%` variables in your messages, communication is even faster.
 - **Find the desired items in seconds.**
 With the precise Item Grid overlay, you will be able to find your item as fast as possible.
-Works with regular stash tabs, quad stash tabs, and the map stash tab.
+Works with premium stash tabs, premium quad stash tabs, and the map stash tab.
 Requires no set-up from the user.
 All automated.
 - **Price check against scammers.**
 Compare your item's price on poe.trade with the price sent in the whisper to avoid scammers that change the price in the whisper.